GRE AWA sample essays to help you score high!

 While positive reinforcement can certainly be a valuable teaching tool, it is not always the most effective approach.
 Ignoring negative actions may give students the impression that such behaviour is acceptable or even desirable, leading to further problems down the line.

 Furthermore, negative actions often require immediate intervention and correction.
 If a student is engaging in disruptive behaviour, for example, ignoring it may only serve to undermine the learning environment and make it more difficult for other students to concentrate and engage with the material.
-In such cases, it may be necessary to provide clear and direct feedback in order to correct the behaviour and ensure that everyone in the classroom can benefit from a positive learning experience.

-Positive reinforcement can be effective in certain contexts, but it is important to use it in combination with other teaching tools, such as clear expectations, consistent feedback, and appropriate consequences for negative behavior.
+Positive reinforcement can be effective in certain contexts, but it is important to use it in combination with other teaching tools, such as clear expectations, consistent feedback, and appropriate consequences for negative behaviour.
 By taking a comprehensive approach to teaching, instructors can create an environment in which positive actions are encouraged and negative actions are addressed in a constructive and effective manner.

 Also Read: GRE Exam Dates and Fees in India